team-ocean/veros/doc/introduction/get-started.rst

 1. `Download and install Miniconda <https://docs.conda.io/en/latest/miniconda.html>`__.
 If you are using Windows, you may use the Anaconda prompt to execute the following steps.

-2. Clone the Veros repository
+2. Clone the Veros repository:

    .. exec::